ScreamingDev/git-time/README.md

 ## Estimate the time taken on a project or feature

-Check how long you took for that:
+Check how long you took for that?

     git-time estimate src/my-feature/foo.php